 The Brexit deadline is fast approaching and each day seems to bring new speculation on whether the UK and the EU will actually come to an agreement or not.
 As it stands, both sides are calling on the other to compromise, and neither side seem particularly optimistic about the prospect of a deal being reached.
 Regardless, the government have still released a wide range of support and guidance on the implementation of VAT post-Brexit when it comes to goods and imports.
 What has been less clear, however, is the implementation of VAT on services.
 This article will provide an update on what we know so far, as well as provide some advice on how to prepare your business for Brexit.
 For advice on VAT on goods, please take a look at our other articles here.

-It will come as welcomed news to those participate in cross-border B2B services selling that there is likely to be very little change to the current rules.
+It will come as welcomed news to those participate in cross-border B2B services selling that there is likely to be very little change to the current rules on regarding services VAT.
 Services purchased from outside the UK and received in the UK are still liable to the reverse charge as they are now.
 Following Brexit the supply will still be deemed to take place in that country, because that is the current rule for supplies of services to persons outside the EU.

 It is also worth noting that the need to complete EC Sales Lists ends on the 31st of December 2020.

 Also, there are some services that will require UK businesses to register for VAT in other EU member states; these services include services connected with immovable property and admission to events.

 The rules are slightly trickier when it comes to Services VAT on B2C transactions.
 Services provided to EU consumers from the UK after 31 December 2020 will be zero-rated.
 As the place of supply under EU law is the UK, they should not be VATable in the country in which the customer lives either.
 Accordingly, there will be no requirement to register for VAT in that country.